-Residential
+Residential:

-AK Child & Family does not allow family pets in the cottage although there are select cottages on both the Maplewood and Jesse Lee campuses that do have freshwater fish tanks for youth to enjoy.
+AK Child & Family does not allow family pets in the cottage, although there are select cottages on both the Maplewood and Jesse Lee campuses that do have fresh water fish tanks for youth to enjoy.
 The fish tanks are maintained only by AK Child & Family staff.
-Parents and youth are encouraged to talk to the assigned CT on ways the youth can maintain contact with family pets.
+Parents and youth are encouraged to talk to the assigned clinical therapist on ways the youth can maintain contact with family pets.